bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 ## Why 3?

-- Each async action has at minimum fail and pass states
+- Each async action has at minimum 1 fail and 1 pass state
 - 1 callback -> 2 states
 - 2 callbacks -> 4 states
 - 3 callbacks -> 8 states